swahlquist/LingoLinq/README.md

 to the browser.

 #### Running the Full System
-CoughDrop has more than one process needed for things to run correctly.
+SweetSuite has more than one process needed for things to run correctly.
 You can look in `Procfile` for the commands we use to run a web server or a resque (background job) server.
 The ember process is for development.
 It auto-compiles code as it's written, and shouldn't be run in production.
 The easiest way to get things up and running is with the foreman gem: